 In Photoshop CS6, 3D functionality is part of Photoshop Extended.
-All features in Photoshop Extended are part of Photoshop CC.
-Photoshop CC does not have a separate Extended offering.
+All features in Photoshop Extended are part of Photoshop.
+Photoshop does not have a separate Extended offering.

 DICOM (an acronym for Digital Imaging and Communications in Medicine) is the most common standard for receiving medical scans.
 Photoshop allows you to open and work with DICOM (.dc3, .dcm, .dic, or no extension) files.
 DICOM files can contain multiple “slices” or frames, which represent different layers of a scan.

 Photoshop reads all frames from a DICOM file and converts them to Photoshop layers.
 Photoshop can also place all DICOM frames in a grid on one layer, or open frames as a 3D volume which you can rotate in 3D space.
 Photoshop can read 8‑, 10‑, 12‑, or 16‑bit DICOM files.
 (Photoshop converts 10‑ and 12‑bit files to 16‑bit files.)

 Once you’ve opened a DICOM file in Photoshop, you can use any Photoshop tool to adjust, mark up, or annotate the file.
 For example, use the Notes tool to add a comment to the file, the Pencil tool to mark a specific area of the scan or the Dust And Scratches filter to remove dust or scratches from a scan.
 Use the Ruler or selection tools to make measurements of image content.

 Any measurement scale present in a DICOM file is automatically imported with the file.
 If no scale is present, the default scale of 1 pixel = 1 mm is added as a custom measurement scale.
 See Set the measurement scale.